Profar homers, Clevinger deals in Padres' 4-1 win vs Rockies - WHIZ News

 Trent Grisham also connected for the Padres, who won for just the fourth time in 12 games against the pesky Rockies this season.

+“They got him here for a reason.
+He had to go through a tough time and rehab and all that stuff, which is kind of a lonely space,” Padres manager Bob Melvin said.
+“But he’s back pitching like he has before.
+Velo really doesn’t matter, sometimes it’s a little more when he needs it.
+His cutter, slider, bigger slider — he didn’t walk anybody.
+Fantastic.”

+“With a doubleheader tomorrow, we needed seven innings out of the starter,” Melvin said.

-Profar homered on the second pitch from Antonio Senzatela (3-6), his third career leadoff homer and the first time he’s ever homered in three consecutive games.
+Profar homered on the second pitch from Antonio Senzatela (3-6), his third career leadoff shot and the first time he’s ever gone deep in three consecutive games.
 His shot to right field was his 12th.

 Profar also made a diving catch of Randal Grichuk’s sinking liner in left field for the second out of the fourth.